hbparache/SAR_ARD_opensource_comparison/README.md

 Scripts for time series analysis of five ARD SAR products

-1. Generate samples for CoV time series comparison
+1. Generate samples
+- for CoV time series comparison
-2. Generate samples for RMSE time series comparison
+- for RMSE time series comparison
-3. Compute CoV on a monthly basis for:
+2. Compute CoV (on a monthly basis):
-- ISCE 2
+- for ISCE 2
-- GRD
+- for GRD
-- GTC (Andreas Vollrath et al)
+- for GTC (Andreas Vollrath et al)
-- Gamma
+- for Gamma
-- SNAP 8
+- for SNAP 8
-4. Compute RMSE, R2 over forest land cover class for:
+3. Compute RMSE, R2 (over forest land cover class):
-- Gamma to ISCE 2
+- for Gamma to ISCE 2
-- Gamma to GRD
+- for Gamma to GRD
-- Gamma to GTC (Andreas Vollrath et al)
+- for Gamma to GTC (Andreas Vollrath et al)
-- Gamma to SNAP 8
+- for Gamma to SNAP 8
-5. Create figures & calculate CoV ranges
+4. Create figures & calculate CoV ranges

 Citation: Coming soon